UummProject/uumm-prototype/README.md

 Everyone is welcome to join.

 # Status
-The current goal is to have an MVP running with no fancy features within a couple of weeks (by 20/07/17) Once the MVP is done and tested we will re-think the direction of the project.
+The current goal is to have an MVP running with no fancy features.
+Once the MVP is done and tested we will re-think the direction of the project.

 - [x] Initial design and sketches
 - [x] Repo and readme setup